bartmika/bartlomiejmika-hugo/content/post/2021/how-to-build-an-api-server-in-go-part-1-basic-server.md

 $ http get 127.0.0.1:5000/api/v1/version
 {{</ highlight >}}

-If you get a result somewhat similar like this, then condradulations!
+If you get a result somewhat similar like this, then congratulations!
+Please note if you are using Windows with ``Git bash for Windows`` and it hangs, then please [visit this url for a solution](https://stackoverflow.com/a/41192693).

 {{< highlight bash "linenos=false">}}
 Last login: Thu Jan 28 00:10:01 on ttys015